Metadata for Python packging

 Editable Installation

 Projects may be installed in editable mode, which allows you to make changes to the source code and have them reflected immediately in the environment without reinstallation.
-For example, the greet_me package can be added as an editable dependency.
+For example, the greet_me package we are creating is listed as editable by default.

 TOML